Song

 How much did Time make in total?

-Time does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Time does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Time make per stream?